CZERTAINLY/CZERTAINLY-Helm-Charts/charts/czertainly/docs/overview.md

 ## Persistence

-The CZERTAINLY platform uses PostgreSQL database to store all data.

-However, internal services use Persistence Volume Claims to store the data.
+Internal services can use Persistence Volume Claims to store the data.
 The PVC is created dynamically by default, but different behaviour can be configured.
+The global PVC that is attached and shared with the internal services is named `czertainly-data` and each service has its own sub-path in this PVC.

 The following sub-charts requires persistence:

 - [Messaging RabbitMQ](../../messaging-rabbitmq)